aaronjensen/software-development/technical-debt-vs-incomplete-work.md

-Unfortunately, many teams have effectively turned the term into an excuse to write code poorly with the expressed, but not often realized, intent to "refactor" (this term is often misused) it later.
+Unfortunately, many teams have effectively turned the term into an excuse to write code poorly with the expressed, but not often realized, intent to "refactor" it later.
+I put "refactor" in quotes because it is another frequently misused word.
 Usually this goes along with a "just ship it" or "move fast and break things" attitude.
 Teams will often refer to the parts of their codebase that are problematic or resistant to changes as "technical debt".
 Often, these problems will not be addressed, and they will build on top of the code and encasement will occur, making it even more difficult to change later.
 Or, as they would call it, more technical debt would be added.
 Furthermore, introducing technical debt is sometimes described as an investment.
 When combined with changing the meaning to mean poorly written code, this is especially dangerous.
 Investments should not weigh you down.

 We avoid this term entirely, and instead prefer to recognize that anything that has design problems, is written poorly, is unclear, or unnecessarily deviates